amazon-connect/amazon-connect-streams/Documentation.md

   * `enablePhoneTypeSettings`: If `true`, or if `pageOptions` is not provided, the settings tab will display a section for configuring the agent's phone type and deskphone number.
 If `false`, the agent will not be able to change the phone type or deskphone number from the settings tab.
 * `shouldAddNamespaceToLogs`: prepends `[CCP]` to all logs logged by the CCP.
 Important note: there are a few logs made by the CCP before the namespace is prepended.
-* `ccpAckTimeout`: A timeout in ms that indicates how long streams will wait for the iframed CCP to respond to its `SYNCHRONIZE` event emissions.
-These happen continuously from the first time `initCCP` is called.
-They should only appear when there is a problem that requires a refresh or a re-login.
+* `ccpAckTimeout`: A timeout in ms that tells CCP how long it should wait for an `ACKNOWLEDGE` message from the shared worker after CCP has sent a `SYNCHRONIZE` message to the shared worker.
+This is important because an `ACKNOWLEDGE` message is only sent back to CCP if the shared worker is initialized and a shared worker is only initialized if the agent is logged in.
+Moreover, this check happens continuously.
-* `ccpSynTimeout`: A timeout in ms that indicates how long streams will wait to send a new `SYNCHRONIZE` event to the iframed CCP.
-These happens continuously from the first time `initCCP` is called.
+* `ccpSynTimeout`: A timeout in ms that tells CCP how long to wait before sending another `SYNCHRONIZE` message to the shared worker, which should trigger the shared worker to send back an `ACKNOWLEDGE` if initialized.
+This event essentially checks if the shared worker was initialized aka agent is logged in.
+This check happens continuously as well.
-* `ccpLoadTimeout`: A timeout in ms that indicates how long streams will wait for the initial `ACKNOWLEDGE` event from the shared worker while the CCP is still standing itself up.
+* `ccpLoadTimeout`: A timeout in ms that tells CCP how long to wait before sending the very first `SYNCHRONIZE` message.
+The user experience here is that on the first CCP initialization, the login flow is delayed by this timeout.
+  * As an example, if this timeout was set to 10 seconds, then the login pop-up will not open up until 10 seconds has pass.

 #### A few things to note:
 * You have the option to show or hide the pre-built UI by showing or hiding the